 A native of Portland, Oregon, Board Chair Mary Powell obtained a bachelor’s degree from Willamette University, a J.D. from Golden Gate University and an LLM in taxation from Georgetown Law.
 She is a partner at Trucker Huss, an employee benefits law firm located in San Francisco.
 Mary is also the mother of an alumna in the Class of 2019 and a student in the Class of 2021.
 In her spare time, she loves to hike, swim, attend the theatre and read autobiographies.
 Mary and her husband fell in love with CAIS even before they had children and they were excited about the idea of their children learning to speak Mandarin.
 They truly treasure the CAIS community.
-Mary chairs the Executive Committee and serves on the Committee on Trustees and the Facilities Committee.
+Mary chairs the Executive Committee and serves on the Committee on Trustees, the Facilities Committee, and the Audit and Risk Management Committee.

 Board of Trustees

 The CAIS Board of Trustees is responsible for formulating the long term policy and direction of the school and communicating that to the head of school and his administrative team.
 The Board comprises current and former parents as well as community members.
 Each member of the Board has demonstrated a commitment to the school’s long term success.
 Every effort is made to ensure that the Board represents a broad cross section of our school community and includes individuals who bring particular talents to the school.

 The Board meets eight times a year.
 However, individual committees of the Board meet more frequently on issues such as finance, facilities and development.
 An executive committee of the Board includes the Board chair, vice chairs, treasurer and secretary, and meets regularly with the head of school.

 The Board gives the head of school and his team broad discretion in the day-to-day running of the school, personnel decisions, curriculum and discipline issues.
 The Board reviews the head of school’s performance each year to insure that he has clear goals as well as the resources and support to achieve those goals.